These Floating Cabins In Washington Are The Ultimate Place To Stay Overnight This Summer

 Rockport is a tiny community in Skagit County that is seemingly in the middle of nowhere… and that’s the idea.
 If you’ve ever wondered what to do in Rockport, you may have heard of its top attraction, the Ross Lake Resort.
 It’s home to some awesome floating cabins in Washington, and we think you’ll be as obsessed with them as we totally are.
 Ross Lake in Washington is located in the North Cascades, in a north-central part of the state that can only be described as a nature lover’s paradise.

-Ross Lake Resort cabin rentals in Washington is definitely a unique and beautiful place to stay.
+These Ross Lake floating cabins in Washington are definitely a unique and beautiful place to stay.
 Just be patient as the owners work to accommodate you – the resort has been featured in numerous travel publications, so the secret is out and people love this place.
 Do you blame them, though?
 These floating cabins for rent in Washington are a treat.

 If you prefer an even more offbeat overnight experience, check out these other unique places to stay in Washington!

 Do the floating homes move?